yoonka/migresia/README.md

 1. Lists all available migrations.
 2. Checks which migrations haven't yet been applied.
 3. Compile all unapplied migrations.
-4. If compilation went OK, load all compiled migration.
+4. If compilation went OK, load all compiled migrations.
-5. For each loaded migration execute their `up` / `down`\* functions (depending on the direction of the migration)
+5. For each loaded migration:

+* Execute the `up` / `down`\* function (depending on the direction of the migration).
-6. Store migration as applied if it has been executed successfully.
+* Mark the migration as applied if it has been executed successfully.

+\* - migrating the database backward hasn't yet been implemented.

-Migresia stores all applied migrations in table `schema_migrations` which it creates in case it doesn't yet exists.
+Migresia stores all applied migrations in table `schema_migrations` which it creates in case it doesn't yet exist.

-\* - at this moment migrating the database backward isn't yet implemented.

 ## Migrations